 Baku aims for Olympics buzz with Euro 2020 bid

-DUBROVNIK, Croatia (AP) - Azerbaijan hopes that bidding to stage 2020 European Championship matches will promote Baku after it was twice rejected by the IOC as a candidate city for the Olympics.
+DUBROVNIK, Croatia (AP) - Azerbaijan hopes that bidding to host 2020 European Championship matches will promote Baku after it was twice rejected by the IOC as a candidate city for the Olympics.

-UEFA said Friday that Azerbaijan is among 32 member countries aiming to be part of the 13-nation Euro 2020 hosting project.
+UEFA will confirm Friday that Azerbaijan is among about 30 member countries applying for Euro 2020 matches.

-Elkhan Mammadov, the Azerbaijan Football Association secretary general, told The Associated Press that a successful Euro 2020 bid could build momentum for a third shot at a chance to host the Olympics.
+Elkhan Mammadov, the Azerbaijan Football Association secretary general, told The Associated Press that a successful Euro 2020 bid could build momentum for a third shot at a chance to host the Summer Olympic Games.

 "I believe yes,'' Mammadov said in an interview on the sidelines of a four-day UEFA gathering.
 "It will bring some guarantees.
 It will destroy some doubts in some people.''